RyanMillerC/clogging/README.rst

   Default: 'INFO'

 :max_file_size:
-  Maximum log file size in bytes before rollover.
-Setting to 0 will cause the log file to grow forever with no rollover.
-This option has no impact if file is set to None.
+  Maximum log file size before rollover.
+This value can either be an integer bytes size or a proper string like: "5 MB", "50 kB", etc. Setting to 0 will cause the log file to grow infinitely with no rollover.
+This option has no impact if 'file' is set to None.

-  Default: 5000
+  Default: '5 MB'

 :max_retention:
   Maximum number of rolled over logs to keep.
 Logs will be saved as log.1, log.2, ...etc., until max_retention is reached.
 At that point the oldest of the rollover logs will be cleared.
-This option has no impact if file is set to None.
+This option has no impact if 'file' is set to None.

   Default: 5